blumenthal/ubx_robotscenegraph/doc/manual.md

 we use the folloing tuple notation for an **Attribute**: (``attribute``,``value``) An example of an attribute is a human readable ``name`` for an object: (``name``,``robot_123``).

-The **Attributes** allow to start a search query on all primitives in the Robot Scene Graph and identify those nodes specified by the attributes.
+The **Attributes** allow to start a search queries on all primitives in the Robot Scene Graph and identify those nodes specified by the attributes.
 Further details on how to query the graph can be found in section [Queries](#queries).